bet01/workshops/elixir/README.md

 ### Switch/Case Statements

-In recent years C# has brought in some functional elements, such as pattern matching with switch statements.
+In recent years *C#* has brought in some functional elements, such as pattern matching with switch statements.

-*C#*
 ```
 using System;